GollyTicker/Mini-LISP/README.md

 A mini-LISP interpreter in C++ with a small standard library and an `eval` function which interprets same LISP expressions.
 [Try it online here!](https//not-implemented-yet.sorry)

 The purpose of this project was to develop a better understanding of some key features of LISP (e.g. [homoiconicity](https://en.wikipedia.org/wiki/Homoiconicity)) by writing an interpreter for it - and because it's fun to do so!
-I chose C++ as language to improve - and because chosing simple constructs from C++ enables a better understanding than using higher level abstractions (e.g. Python objects).
+I choose C++ since I wanted to improve my C++ skills - and because chosing simple constructs from C++ enables a better understanding than using higher level abstractions (e.g. Python objects).
 Writing an interpreter also allows one to experiment with variations which are not implemented in standard implementations of LISP.
 The interpreter is slightly different than comparable full implementations of LISP such as GNU clisp and these are documented below.
 During implementation I was mostly going along the lines of [The Roots of LISP](http://languagelog.ldc.upenn.edu/myl/llog/jmc.pdf).

 ### mini-LISP interpreter in C++
 The interpreter comes with the following primitives: